 The Final Verdict

+We’ve seen the impact of this virus worldwide, with many people losing their lives or becoming infected from it.
 With this in mind, you should never take antibiotics unless it is prescribed by a healthcare professional.
 You have to undergo some lab tests to find out if what you are experiencing is caused by bacteria or viruses.

 COVID-19 or coronavirus disease, as the term suggests is a viral infection.
 Antibiotics are specifically designed to kill bacteria and not viruses.
 Therefore, they cannot be used as a treatment for this particular illness.